evamizer/dsc-phase-3-project/README.md

 ### Poor Mental Health and Age vs. Diabetes Status¶
 Poor mental health is something that may not be as highly correlated as other factors, but it a factor I think should be investigated more and taken into consideration when treating patients.
-Those with diabetes reported roughly **45% more** poor mental health days than those without diabetes (3.005885 vs. 4.429978).
+Those with diabetes reported roughly **47% more poor mental health days than those without diabetes** (3.005885 vs. 4.429978).

 <img src="images/MentHlth_Diabetes.png" alt="Poor Mental Health versus Diabetes" />